AnthonyTailer/flask-nginx-mysql-redis-queue/README.md

-# Docker + Flask + NGINX + Postgres + Redis Queue
+# Docker + Flask + NGINX + MYSQL + Redis Queue

 Example of how to handle background processes with Flask, Redis Queue, and Docker.
-Also with PostgreSQL integration and a NGINX server.
+Also with MYSQL integration and a NGINX server.

 * This repository is a mix of: